Top 12 Local Government Issues in 2023 (revised)

 4. Sending Documentation To Local Governments Electronically

-Uploading copies of official documents can also be a big challenge for cities.
+Uploading copies of official documents can also be a big problem with government.
 For example, a dog license requires residents to submit proof of a dog’s rabies vaccination record.
 An application for a Short Term Rental (STR) Permit usually requires proof of insurance for the property.

 By providing constituents with an online form and application process, the entire application process can be streamlined.
 Constituents and businesses can upload digital copies of additional documents right from their phone or computer.